fantasyland/fantasy-land/README.md

 2. It's discouraged to overload the specified methods.
 It can easily result in broken and buggy behaviour.
 3. It is recommended to throw an exception on unspecified behaviour.
-4. An `Id` container which implements all methods is provided in `id.js`.
+4. An `Id` container which implements many of the methods is provided in `id.js`.